 The Facility Guidelines Institute is producing a series of articles on major changes and new material the 2014 edition of the FGI Guidelines documents to help users learn more about changes to the content of the standard.
-So far, four articles are available on topics in the Guidelines for Design and Construction of Hospitals and Outpatient Facilities.
+So far, five articles are available on topics in the Guidelines for Design and Construction of Hospitals and Outpatient Facilities.
 Visit this page under the Resources tab to read an introduction to the series and to access PDFs of the articles.